-Lifegard’s Crystal Aquarium is the first all in one tank we see on our list.
-This is an ultra clear glass aquarium with the all in one compartments built in.
-It hold 24 gallons of water, which is plenty to get you started.
+Lifegard’s Crystal Aquarium is an ultra clear glass aquarium with the all in one compartments built in.
+It holds 24 gallons of water, which is plenty to get you started.
 It is a solid package with an attractive price point.

 The main issue with this tank are the dimensions.
 At 24″ long x 15″ wide x 16″ inches high it’s on the higher end of height.
 This does give you space to house different light demand corals so this can be seen as a benefit.
 The pump is also designed for freshwater tanks, so it is not as powerful as it should be for a frag tank.
 Because it is a glass tank, it is not portable like an acrylic would be.

 - Glass means tank is not portable

 4. Modular Marine Frag Tanks – Frag Tanks with External Overflows

 Modular Marine is a manufacturer that I have really enjoyed seeing come to its own over the years.
 They have had an eBay store for many years and have been well known for delivery high quality acrylic and 3d printed products over the years in the state of Texas and beyond.
 The recently started to make their own frag tanks which I’m excited to talk about.

 This particular frag tank is unique to the others on this list in that the overflow is eternal.
 This means that it needs to be mated to a sump.
 If you are looking at running middle frag tanks, this can be a great build for you because you can plumb all your frag tanks into a single sump adding to extra stability into your system.